nfsref - NFS referral utility

 nfsref [-t svc_type] lookup path

 The nfsref command manages NFS Version 4 referrals, which are server-side pointers used to redirect clients to actual locations of file systems.
 Referrals are based on reparse points (see reparsed(8) and libreparse(3LIB)).
 The path arguments in all forms of the synopsis refer to the path to the reparse point symbolic link.
-This command currently implements implements two service types: nfs-basic, which is the default, and nfs-fedfs. nfs-basic referrals embed location information within the reparse point, while nfs-fedfs referrals embed information to look up location information in LDAP.
-For more information, see the fedfs(7) man page.
+This command currently implements one service type: nfs-basic, which embeds location information within the reparse point.

 The first form of the command, nfsref add, creates a referral pointing to the specified locations.
 If a reparse point does not exist, one is created.
 If it does exist, NFS service data is added or replaces existing NFS service data.
 Each location has a host :/path format.
 The path can contain spaces, which must be escaped to ensure proper shell parsing.